kevin-tofu/fluxfem/README.md

 ```

 ## Acknowledgements
- I acknoldege everythings that made this work possible.
+I acknowledge the open-source software, libraries, and communities that made this work possible.